ranocha/BSeries.jl/docs/src/benchmarks.md

 Next, we look at the Python package [`pybs`](https://github.com/henriksu/pybs) and the following benchmark script.
+Note that this package does not provide functionality for modifying integrators.

 ````@example
 using BSeries, Markdown                                                   # hide